kshitisha/kshitisha/README.md

 - Exploring **LangChain, OpenAI APIs, GNNs, and MLOps**
 - Building in **Python, Java, JavaScript, Express.js**
 - Grinding **DSA in Java** one problem at a time
-- Orchestrating intelligent workflows with agents — dive into my latest **LangGraph Project** [LangGraph Project](https://github.com/kshitisha/AI-Memory-Management-for-a-Domain-Specific-Conversational-Assistant)
+- Not just experimenting anymore — shipping full-stack products like HireHub  [LangGraph Project](https://github.com/kshitisha/AI-Memory-Management-for-a-Domain-Specific-Conversational-Assistant)

 ---